Religion, Ethics & Philosophy A Level

 Do you want to study an A Level that will stretch your mind, introduce you to great thinkers and give you a qualification respected throughout higher education?
 Do you enjoy debating big issues such as whether God exists and what the best way to make decisions is?
-Religious Studies does all of this and more.
+Religion, Ethics & Philosophy does all of this and more.
 It is a fantastic A level that teaches students to think from differing points of view and to construct lucid and logical arguments.
 It will give you a fresh perspective on the world and what it means to be human.

 You will be required to study six units, three in the first year and three in the second.
 These units will each be assessed by examination; there is no coursework requirement.
 Modules include:

 Ethics: This unit includes the study of ethical theories such as Utilitarianism and Situation ethics and their attitude towards the nature and value of human life.
 You will be required to apply the theories to moral issues such as euthanasia and sexuality.

 Philosophy: You will study the various arguments for the existence of God and the issues surrounding the problem of evil and human suffering.
 In addition to this you will explore religious experiences and the ancient Greek ideas on religion.

 Christianity: You will study the key concepts within the development of Christian thought such as the person of Jesus.
 You will explore religious beliefs, values and teachings, their interconnections, how they have developed historically and how they are presently.

 This course is assessed by three examinations.
 Each paper contains four questions, of which, students choose three.
 Each of the modules mentioned above, under features of the course, will be examined.

 Many students take part in charity work and volunteer at hospices and community centres.
 The ability to write well is expected at A level and students often involve themselves in the literacy activities within The Sixth Form.
 There is also an opportunity to complete a one week work placement in the summer term.